1. Laboratory

 Applications

-for infectious diseases
+for autoimmune diseases

 Application field